-An audit of an API site will be calculated on the following basis: Fee 1,400.- Euro per Day and Auditor
+An audit of an manufacturing site will be calculated on the following basis: Fee 1,400.- Euro per Day and Auditor excluding travel costs.

-The costs of the audit will be divided through the number of QP(s)/ customers.
+The number of customers will be considered for the cost calculation.
 This can reduce the audit costs significantly.